jmw86069/colorjam/README.md

 ![](man/figures/README-cat_list_rgb2-1.png)<!-- -->

-Too much of the RGB color wheel is green-blue.
+#### More about color wheels

+The 4994 colors provided in `named_colors` (see next section) are collated from numerous sources, and ultimately represent colors that people were motivated to name.
+Look how many named colors include red/orange/yellow as compared to green/blue/purple!
+Then compare to the RGB color wheel above, which disproportionately represents blue/green, to the detriment of red/yellow.

-Interesting aside: The 4994 total `named_colors` from the amazing Meodai resource show a clear bias in color hues.
-Subsetting colors for at least Chroma 40 with `subset_colors(named_colors, C > 40)`:
+Here, `named_colors` are filtered for at least Chroma 40 using `subset_colors(named_colors, C > 40)`

 ``` r
 color_pie(unname(